yolk/valvat/README.md

 ## A note on Brexit

-Valvat supports validating VAT-IDs from the UK by syntax & checksum for now.
-Validation against the VIES web service will probably stop working (and return `false`) in 2021.
+Valvat supports validating VAT-IDs from the UK by syntax, checksum and using the HMRC API.
+Validation against the VIES web service stopped working early 2021.

 Northern Ireland received its own VAT number prefix - XI which is supported by VIES web service so any XI-prefixed VAT numbers should be validated as any EU VAT number.